markotoplak/toplak.io/content/now.en.md

 Returning home during the night just takes long (I avoid going to Paris by car).
 I like the Sunday evening milonga, Dolce vita, the best.

 We practice at home.
+Now we practice more, because we are performing on December 16 at Milonga Linda in Ljubljana.
 Lately
 I like practicing more than dancing at a milonga.

 I am learning French.
 I take classes at Soleil and I watch the original Dragonball series (in French).

---- October 2018
+--- November 2018